Tavenem/Scop/README.md

 It defaults to the same text used for the type, which is fine in most cases (e.g. "friend").

 When you assign a character a relationship with another defined character note, Scop will also show a reciprocal relationship on the other character.
-For example, if you assign a relationship to character named Sue, and specify another chartacter named Mary as Sue's mother, when you look at Mary's own note you'll see a read-only relationship that shows Sue as her daughter.
+For example, if you assign a relationship to character named Sue, and specify another character named Mary as Sue's mother, when you look at Mary's own note you'll see a read-only relationship that shows Sue as her daughter.

 Scop can identify the reciprocal relationship for the common familial relationship types in the autocomplete list.
 It knows that the inverse of "parent" is "child," etc.